Scituate holds off on opening emergency center as residents prepare for Jose impacts

 Some boat owners are bringing their vessels out of the water, with plans to put them back in before it gets too cold.

-The town is also telling people to make sure all furniture is secure, including kayaks.
+The town is telling people to make sure all furniture is fastened, including kayaks.

 They’re also reminding people to take pictures of their home before the storm hits and to make sure important documents are in a safe place.